novatogatorop/contact-me/README.md

 Let's assume that you already have a Rails application and you own the github repository.

 **1.** Before creating a new branch, pull the changes from master.
-Your master needs to be up to date, Run:
+Your master needs to be up to date, run:

        `git pull origin master`

    then create new branch `git checkout -b contact-form`

 **2.** Create model